electron/electronjs.org-old/_posts/2017-03-03-electron-internals-building-chromium-as-a-library.md

 author: zcbenz
 ---

-Electron is based on Google's opens-sourceChromium, a project that is not necessarily designed to be used by other projects.
+Electron is based on Google's opens-source Chromium, a project that is not necessarily designed to be used by other projects.
 This post introduces how Chromium is built as a library for Electron's use, and how the build system has evolved over the years.

+---

 ## Using CEF

 The Chromium Embedded Framework (CEF) is a project that turns Chromium into a library, and provides stable APIs based on Chromium's codebase.
 Very early versions of Atom editor and NW.js used CEF.